-These are odd times, but if the crisis is the real catalyst of change, then we can expect enormous innovations in the restaurant industry in response to changes in consumer behavior and expectations.
+These are odd times, but if the crisis is the real catalyst of change, then we can expect enormous innovations in the restaurant industry in response to consumer behavior changes and expectations.
 There is a strong possibility that these innovations will give rise to a more robust and resilient industry in the long run.

 Here are some citations from a survey conducted on a sample of the average restaurant customer conducted by Simon-Kucher